P2.TABLE of CONTENTS

 Furthermore, are Arabs actually the descendants of Ishmael?

-It has often been said that the Arabs and Jews have been fighting for over 4000 years but that is not correct.
-This is also one of those erroneous statements, commonly heard in the Western Christian Church, that has virtually no basis of truth in it.
+A statement often heard, in the Western Christian Church, is that Arabs and Jews have been fighting for over 4000 years, but that statement is not correct.
+This is also one of those erroneous statements that has virtually no basis of truth in it.

-Having researched scripture I can find only one place where Arabs are warring with anyone who someone might consider a Jew.
+When researching scripture we find only one place where Arabs are warring with anyone who someone might consider a Jew.
 In 2 Ch 21:16-17 it says "Then the Lord stirred up against Jehoram the spirit of the Philistines and the Arabs who bordered the Ethiopians; and they came against Judah and invaded it"...
 However this occurred prior to God calling anyone a Jew and therefore the people of Judah in that scripture were not Jews.

 There are two other instances in the book of Nehemiah; one in chapter 4, and the other in chapter 6, where a group of people, including one specific Arab, identified as Gesham the Arab, plan to harm the Jews who were rebuilding the second temple in Jerusalem.
 However, God prevented that from occurring.